AMM & DEX Venues

 Adding an AMM Product

-- Enter the trading pair in
+- Enter the pair in

-- Click Add.
+BASE/QUOTEformat — for exampleWETH/USDCorWBTC/USDC. - Click Add.

 Reading the DOM Widget